 Okay, confession time.
 I’m not exactly sure what made me this way, but I have always been super hesitant to put my still-hot straightener and hairdryer away thinking they will start a fire.
 Yes, I know that’s a long shot, but I have been known to turn the car around on my way to work to make sure I set the hair dryer just so and away from anything flammable.
 In short, I really needed to rethink my bathroom appliance storage solution.

 So I finally decided to relegate the box to a new spot in the bathroom, making it more about the function than the particular (lack of) aesthetic appeal.
 I still think that the file box is the perfect solution because, again, it’s not flammable and it keeps things within easy reach, so I simply compromised in the “looks” department by hanging it in a less conspicuous location.

 To do so, I picked up a package of 3M Command hooks, figuring I could slip the metal loop through the criss-cross caging on my file box.
-Unfortunately, I discovered that the hooks were a bit too large.
-It was nothing a pair of wire cutters couldn’t fix though!
+I discovered that the hooks were a bit too large, but it was nothing a pair of wire cutters couldn’t fix.
 I simply snipped a few of the wires, thereby making a larger hole for the hooks to slip through.